blueloveTH/BlackAndWhite/docs/Level Design/demands.md

 ## Level 02

 + A Torch (convert from the Branch)
-+ Fireball Generator (An object that can shoot fireballs)
++ Fireball Generator (An object that can shoot with fireballs)
 + Fireball
 + Ice Block
-+ A Big Monster
++ One or two big monsters